wenyuzhao/lxr-pldi-2022-artefact/README.md

 # [**PLDI'22 Artifact**] Low-Latency, High-Throughput Garbage Collection

+> The latest LXR's command line interface, features, and event algorithms have changed a lot.
+>
+> If you are using the latest LXR, please use one of the following CLI/env args to enable LXR:
+> * `java -XX:+UseThirdPartyHeap ThirdPartyHeapOptions=plan=LXR -XmsXXXM -XmxXXXM ...`
+> * `MMTK_PLAN=LXR java -XX:+UseThirdPartyHeap -XmsXXXM -XmxXXXM ...`

 We ship our artifact as a docker image, containing the pre-built OpenJDK builds (with LXR GC) and all necessary benchmarks for evaluation.

 This documentation shows the steps to fetch the image, and reproduce all the key results in the paper.